ranzbak/c64-konsool/README.md

 At this time only the loading of **.PRG** files is supported, .d64 files are in the planning.

-- To load .prg files, put them on in the root of the SD card file system.
+- To load .prg files, put them on in a directory named 'c64prg' SD card file system.

 - By Opening the menu and select 'Load PRG', a .prg file can be selected and loaded.